d1rk/shopware-with-nginx/README.md

 # Nginx configuration for running Shopware

-This is an example configuration for running [Shopware](https://github.com/shopware/shopware) using [nginx](http://nginx.org).
+This is an example configuration for running [Shopware](https://github.com/shopware/shopware) using [nginx](http://nginx.org) with [http2](https://en.wikipedia.org/wiki/HTTP/2).
 Which is a high-performance non-blocking HTTP server.

-This configuration is fork of [bcremers nginx configuration for Shopware](https://github.com/bcremer/shopware-with-nginx).
+This configuration is a fork of [bcremers nginx configuration for Shopware](https://github.com/bcremer/shopware-with-nginx).

 ## Warning
 Please only use nginx if you know what you are doing.
 Shopware AG provides no support for running nginx as appserver.